rishikksh20/Avocodo-pytorch/README.md

 ## Notes:
 * Avocodo uses same Generator as HiFi-GAN V1 and V2 but using different discriminators for modelling better lower and higher frequencies.
 * PQMF is the crucial for both Discriminators.
+* Losses are similar to HiFi-GAN.
+* Performance and speed both are some what similar to HiFi-GAN.
+* Avocodo far better than HiFi-GAN when it comes to synthesize unseen speaker.

 ## Citations: